wmoussa1980/wmoussa1980/README.md

 ## Assignment 6

 In this session, I used my previous learning from the last session to create multiple functions without the help of Flowgorithm to generate the source code.
 Also, I learned how important the main function in the program we are working on.
 The special or uniqueness of main as a function is that this is where the program starts executing code and this is where it usually stops executing code.
 It is often the first function defined in a program.
 The main function in Python acts as the point of execution for any program.
 Defining the main function in Python programming is a necessity to start the execution of the program, it usually controls program execution by directing the calls to other functions in the program.

+## Assignment 7

+In this chapter we learned about Structured programming is a program written with only the structured programming constructions: sequence, repetition, and selection.
+A selection structure, also called an "If-Then-Else" structure allows one set of statements to be executed if a condition is true and another set of actions to be executed if a condition is false.
+Also, in this chapter we learned about Relational Operators.
+A relational operator is used to compare two values.
+Based on the operator and values, the operator returns either True or False.
+They allow us compare values to determine if one is greater than, less than, equal to, or not equal to another.